dmoranf/home-assistant-custom-components/README.md

 ### Adittional steps

- - At first launch a new notification is shown at the UI requesting the user to configure de user id and the secret
+ - At first launch a new notification is shown at the UI requesting the user to configure de user id and the secret.
+ - The configuration file "wattio.conf" is created automatically.
+ - Change user id and secret in "wattio-conf".

+   > User id and secret MUST be supplied by wattio team (This is not your user and password!)

  - After changing the configuration file, another notification should appear asking the user to authorize home assistant at wattio.
  - Follow the link for authorization, a page requesting username and password from Wattio should be shown.
  - Finally, close the notification and refresh your GUI.

 <p align="center">
 <img src="https://raw.githubusercontent.com/dmoranf/home-assistant-custom-components/master/_screenshots/wattio_config.gif"></p>